jordantrizz/cloudflare-ddns/README.md

 The script will determine your public IP address and automatically update the records along with it and the settings you provided.

-If the program encounters an issue while attempting to update Cloudflare's records, you can check the the `logs` folder for more informations.
+If the program encounters an issue while attempting to update Cloudflare's records, you can check the `logs` folder for more informations.

 Because dynamic IPs can change regularly, it's recommended that you run this utility periodically in the background to keep your records up-to-date.